telegraph/telegraph-engineer-laptop/README.md

 Rename (or copy) {USER}.local to *YOUR* user name. ie. bobs.local

       mv {USER}.local bobs.local

+Edit the settings.env file to add your git credentials, the name of your machine (assuming you want to change it) the timezone, the host name etd

 Run the main script (make sure you read it first.)